 Why Kuta is Not One of the Best Places to Visit in Bali

-If you’re planning a trip to Bali, I recommend trying to mix up your itinerary a bit.
+I recommend mixing up your Bali itinerary.
 Spend a few days in a beach town, then head up in the mountains or rice fields for a change of pace.
 Add in a side trip to the Nusa Islands if you can, or just cruise up to the north to explore a quieter side of Bali.

 Whatever you do, you’re going to love it and will inevitably start planning your return trip before you leave!
 After traveling there twice and living there for a year, I’m still not even done with Bali.
 There’s just so much to see and do on this beautiful island that you can keep coming back and always discover something new.